jandrob74/TheMovieMaven/README.md

 This page lists the top 10 highest grossing films worldwide.
 It gives a description of each film along with a trailer.

-To view this project you do not need any special requirments.
-All you need is a computer and web browser.

-To view this proect, on the main page of this repository, click on the green button labeled "Clone or download".
+To view this project, lick on the green button labeled "Clone or download".

-Now, click on "Download ZIP".

-The project will download to your computer.
-You will need to unzip the .zip file.

-In the project folder, open the index.html file in your favorite web browser.
+In the project folder, open the index.html file in your favorite web browser

+This project hits all required requirement.

+1. This project is fully responsive.
+I tested it on multiple browsers on multiple computers.
+There is a responsive newsletter signup popup that is visible on large screens, but it does not show on smaller screens.
+The navigation menu turns to a hamburger menu on smaller devices.
+2. The project has more than 3 custom-written CSS selectors/rules.
+3. This project has the required javascript.
+One is for the subscribe popup and the other is for fitting the header image to fit the way I needed.
+4. All files, (HTML, CSS, JS) have comments for clarification and noting major sections of code.
+5. This is a unique project.